GaganSingh001/My-Portfolio/web_scraping/README.md

 ## Features
 1. Wikepedia dataset of films & film details a .csv file.
 2. Twitter, Instagram, Youtube comments output into a sentiment Wordcloud.
-3. Google Trend search data into a Heat Map to find out where the audience is cominig from.
+3. Google Trend search data into an audience location Heat Map.
-4. ML Azure predictive data exported into a spreadsheet with ability to make future predictions.

 ## Timeline
 From start to finish, this project took about 4 weeks to develop.
 This is dependent on how accessible the customer is to provide feedback.